tmux-plugins/tmux-resurrect/docs/hooks.md

   Called before any tmux state is altered.

-- `@resurrect-hook-pre-restore-history` - deprecated

-  Called after panes and layout have been restores, but before bash history is restored (if it is enabled) -- the hook is always called even if history saving is disabled.

 - `@resurrect-hook-pre-restore-pane-processes`

-  Called after history is restored, but before running processes are restored.
+  Called before running processes are restored.

 ### Examples